redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 the `lang` enviroment variable.
 It's good practice to include the language id in the corresponding ron file name.

-When you include the `localization` functionality in your OrbTK code, you should define constants for each supported `language id`, that will reference the ron file in question.
+When you include the `localization` functionality in your OrbTk code, you should define constants for each supported `language id`, that will reference the ron file in question.